wavexx/acpilight/README.rst

 result, ``xbacklight`` can subsequently be used also from the console and Wayland (X11 is not used at all).

+When paired with the ddcci-backlight_ kernel module, the backlight of most professional external monitors can be controlled as well.

 Setup
 -----